All Episodes

 Thank you.

-It was not a trick question.
+It was not a true question.

-But oh, I don't think that it's fair.
+I was taking my Biden moment, but I don't think that it's fair.

 I don't think there is a way for him to get a fair trial in the United States of America.

-I think it I think we are seeing disproportionate numbers of support in every single group of Americans.
+I think we are seeing disproportionate numbers of support in every single group of Americans.

 I mean, there is no shortage of people.

-Look at the Dallas Mayor today.
+Look at the Dallas mayor today.

-Katie sent me this story from a listener saying that he's switching parties because you know, cities need Republicans because the kids are not safe.
+Katie sent me this story from a listener saying that he's switching parties because, you know, cities need Republicans because the kids are not safe.

 Their families are not safe.